My 'Go To' Communication Activities For Couples

-10x Your Relationship With These Effective Communication Exercises For Couples
+10x Your Relationship With These Effective Communication Activities

 Communication is the cornerstone of all relationships, especially romantic ones.
-Yet, we are not taught the skills we need to navigate relationships in high school or anywhere else.
+Yet, we are not taught the tools we need to navigate relationships in high school or anywhere else.

 I've been a couples therapist for nearly a decade, and I'd say 90% of the couples I work with identify communication issues as one of the relationship problems they want to work on with me in treatment.
 Communication is the key to resolving a relationship struggle, without these skills, poor communcation can lead to even more misunderstandings, conflict, and emotional distance.